It is a common and benign skin condition usually caused by a bacterial dermohypodermic infection.

 - Complete evaluation of the clinical history: A thorough physical examination, which includes the examination of skin lesions and blisters.

-- Cultivation of tissue or wound fluids: A culture can be performed to confirm the presence of bacteria and rule out other causes of infection.
+- Cultivation of tissue or wound fluids: A culture can be performed to confirm the presence of bacteria and rule out other infection causes.
 In this culture, a small amount of pus or fluid is collected from one of the sores and sent to the laboratory for analysis.

 - Skin biopsy: A skin biopsy is performed and sent to a laboratory for a pathological examination.
 The pathologist examines the biopsy under a microscope.
-After gathering the clinical findings, the special studies on the tissues and the findings of the microscope, a definitive diagnosis is achieved.
+After gathering the clinical findings, the special studies on the tissues, and the microscope findings, a definitive diagnosis is achieved.

 A differential diagnosis should be made for the following skin conditions or infections that have similar symptoms: